vtphan/GEM/README.md

 ```
 (4) Paste copied code to Console and hit enter.

-#### Running the GEM server

-The instructor must run the GEM server.
-The server can be run permanently or each time class starts.

-Method 2 (deployment mode): Download the latest server ([Windows](https://www.dropbox.com/s/bjb8fvikjze20bu/gem.exe?dl=0), [MacOS](https://www.dropbox.com/s/vo3zn6pz8mhp083/gem?dl=0)) and make them *executable* on teacher's computer.
+(5) Download the latest server and make them executable on teacher's computer.
 This command-line server needs to be run on the teacher's computer every time GEM is used in class.

 (6) First-time configuration:
 Add teachers